aryxmega/awwwry/_projects/2020-03-18-techstyle-fashion-group.md

 - Convinced the team to switch from using Photoshop to [Sketch][url-sketch]
 - Created the design system for [Fabletics][url-fabletics]
 - Introduced the team to start using [Zeplin][url-zeplin] and [Abstract][url-abstract] to help collaborate with engineers/stakeholders and have a version control process
-- Worked with the product, acqusition, marketing and engineering team on key initiatives and quarterly business goals
+- Worked with the product, acqusition, marketing and engineering team on key initiatives and quarterly business goals to help increase conversion and average order value
+- Moved some pixels around home pages, collection pages, product pages, checkout pages and more
 - Heavily exercised my unlimited PTO
 - Came in on weekends to practice my sick dance moves